 ARTICLE 9.
 FORFEITURE OF OR REMOVAL FROM OFFICE

-Any Board member shall automatically forfeit his/her Board membership if he/she loses eligibility for, or is expelled from membership in IIE or the Division.
+Any Board member shall automatically forfeit his/her Board membership if he/she loses eligibility for, or is expelled from membership in IISE or the Division.

 ARTICLE 10.
 CONFLICT OF INTEREST